Ban Chang district: Geography

-Administration
+AdministrationPuenkon Tor.Surat

 The district is divided into three sub-districts (tambons), which are further subdivided into 22 villages (mubans).
 Ban Chang is a town (thesaban mueang) and covers parts of the tambon Ban Chang and Phla.
 Samnak Thon is a township (thesaban tambon) which covers parts of tambon Samnak Thon.
 There are a further three tambon administrative organizations (TAO) responsible for non-municipal areas.